Admission to legal practice in Spain

-Context
+Background

-Until 2011, a person could gain access to the legal profession and become a lawyer just with the bachelor's degree or Licenciate Degree in Law (Licenciatura en Derecho), not to be confused with the current bachelor's degree (Bolonia).
+Until 2011, a person could gain access to the legal profession and become a lawyer just with the Licenciate Degree in Law (Licenciatura en Derecho), not to be confused with the current bachelor's degree (Bolonia).
 It was possible for new graduates to just join any Bar Association and practice law.

 This situation however, involved an imbalance in the system of accessing the legal profession between countries because there were countries where you could practice law directly with only a law degree (Spain), while in others, a postgraduate degree was required, and in others, a postgraduate degree and state examination.
 This imbalanced situation brought many foreign citizens, in whose countries postgraduate and state examination was required, to Spain and through this legal loophole they acceded to legal practice without postgraduate or state examination.

 However, with the entry into the European Union, which sought political and economic integration, the Bologna Process arrived and unified ways of accessing legal practice in European countries.
 To this we must also add the complaints of the legal profession in Spain (many lawyers put pressure on the government).
 For all this, the access system was changed.

 The EU's Directive 2005/36/EC of the European Parliament and of the Council of 7 September 2005 on the recognition of professional qualifications aimed to unite all legal practice systems.